List of Thai military equipment of World War II

-Thailand entered World War II in October 1940, initially against Vichy French forces in the Franco-Thai War.
-But Japan intervened and forced the Thai government to align with Axis forces; relations with Japan remained tense until the end of the war.
-This page lists military equipment used during the Franco-Thai War, Malaya and Burma campaign as well as equipment later received from the Japanese.
+Thailand (Formerly known as Siam prior to June 1939) entered World War II in October 1940, initially against Vichy French forces in the Franco-Thai War.
+But Japan intervened and forced the Thai government to align with Axis forces; relations with Japan remained tense until the end of the war as Thai military were divided between supporting the Japanese Burma Campaign while splintered covert groups operated with Free Thai Movement, American Office of Strategic Services, and British Special Operations Executive towards the end of the hostilities in Asia.
+This page lists military equipment used during the Franco-Thai War, Malaya and Burma campaign as well as equipment later received from the Japanese and the Allies.

+Combat helmets

+Thai propaganda poster released by Department of Information (กรมโฆษณาการ) depicting a soldier wearing an Adrian helmet.

+Built in 1941 to commemorate the Franco-Thai War.
+The Victory Monument in Bangkok features five statues of Thai servicemen and civilians who sacrificed their lives during the war.
+The typical Thai infantrymen equipment could be seen featured on one of the statues including an Adrian Helmet and a Mauser rifle.

+All steel helmets used by Royal Thai Army featured front badge with the text "Sacrifice one's life for the nation" (สละชีพ เพื่อชาติ) while helmets of Royal Thai Navy have no front badge.